-With a focus on clearing our oceans from plastic pollution, Odyssey Innovation was founded by Rob Thompson when he started a group of volunteer divers to retrieve marine plastics as well as ghost gear from the sea back in 2014.
-He wanted to tackle the issues surrounding the collection and disposal of plastics around the coasts of Cornwall.
+With a focus on clearing our oceans from plastic pollution, Odyssey Innovation, founded by Rob Thompson, started when a group of volunteer divers wanted to tackle issues surrounding the collection and disposal of plastics around the coasts of Cornwall.

-From the waste collected, Rob assembled the gathered plastics into kayaks, which Odyssey now sells online and are used in their 'Paddle for Plastic' campaign which our head designer Tab created the logo for.
+From the waste collected, Rob assembled the plastics into kayaks, which Odyssey now sells online and are used in their 'Paddle for Plastic' campaign which our head designer Tab designed the logo!
 The kayaks would then be used to retrieve further plastics from the sea and would be given back to the communities that supported them through sponsorship.

-We proposed an 'Essentials' bespoke build with a revised sitemap to greatly reduce the traffic drop-off from visitors we were seeing on the current site and implement an e-commerce store for the kayaks later on.
+We proposed a bespoke build with a revised sitemap to reduce the traffic drop-off we were seeing on the current site, convey all the correct information the brand wanted to talk about and implement an e-commerce store by utilising Shopify API.